-Help Your Clients Avoid These 10 Tax Filing Errors
+Help Clients Avoid These 10 Common Tax Filing Errors

 by James Nguyen

-Tax season began on January 27 and the April 15 filing deadline always seem to sneak up on us.
-And with each passing tax season, there are always tax filing errors your clients can avoid.
+With each passing tax season, there are always tax filing errors that your clients can avoid.
 As a financial professional, you’re entrusted with managing their assets in all areas, including tax planning and tax return preparation.

 To ensure that your clients’ tax filing season goes smoothly, highlighted here are some of the common tax filing errors published by the IRS.
 Many of which can be prevented with a little extra attention or from the help of their financial team.